opensearch-project/project-website/_posts/2024-01-03-opensearch-performance-improvements.md

 * An increase in performance with aggregate queries on workloads such as the `nyc_taxis` workload, showcasing an improvement ranging between 50% and 70% over the default configuration.
 * The log analytics use cases for range queries demonstrated an improvement of around 65%.
-* Aggregation queries with hourly data aggregations, such as those for the `http_logs` `hourly_agg` workload, demonstrated a boost of up to 50% in performance.
+* Aggregation queries with hourly data aggregations, such as those for the `http_logs` workload, demonstrated a boost of up to 50% in performance.
 * Comparable latencies for auto or date histogram queries, with no noteworthy improvement or regression in performance.
 * `multi_term_agg`, `asc_sort_size`, `dec_sort_size`, and `scroll` queries showed regression.
 To delve deeper into the intricacies, the concurrent search contributors are proactively addressing this in the upcoming OpenSearch 2.12 GA release.